-Regression – In Machine Learning domain the general perception is “ML is just regression” which is terribly incorrect perception in reality.
-Regression analysis is used for understanding the relationship between set of variables.
-In data sets we observes some variables as
+Regression – In Machine Learning domain the general perception is “ML is just regression” which is a terribly incorrect perception in reality.
+Regression analysis is used for understanding the relationship between a set of variables.
+In data sets, we observe some variables as

 - Independent variables (IV) – Characteristics that can be measured directly

 - Dependent variables (DV) -Characteristic for which value depends on independent variables.

 Dependent variable “depends” on the independent variable.
 Both of them have to coexist and there can not be any dependent variable without an independent variable.
 So in nutshell quality data is a more important factor then just fancy ml architectures.